 No, students at Buena Vista Virtual Academy will not be required to participate in regular attendance at the school site.
 However, daily office hours will be available for your student to attend if they might benefit from in-person support.
 Students and parents will be required to attend annual enrollment meetings and state testing.
 Enrollment meetings may be virtual in 2020 due to Covid-19.

-Can my student return to traditional school?
+Can my student return to a traditional school?

 Where will the school be located?

-The Middle School program, serving 7th and 8th grade students will be located at 4999 Casa Loma in Yorba Linda, the previous site of La Entrada High School, however students may choose to participate 100% online.
+The Middle School program, serving 7th and 8th-grade students will be located at 4999 Casa Loma in Yorba Linda, the previous site of La Entrada High School, however, students may choose to participate 100% online.